sentient/statsdbeat/README.md

 # What we do

 We listen for UDP pacakges.
-And forwards them as `beat.Event` into Elastic Search at the index `statsdbeat-<beat-version>-<yyyy-mm-dd>`
+And forwards them as `beat.Event` into Elastic Search at the index `statsdbeat-<agent-version>-<yyyy-mm-dd>`

 Support
 + Following statsd types are supported